 In my fandom’s perspective, a fair place to start investigating these questions — especially with regard to popular music — is cover songs.
 We know during the height of soul music, cover songs were as popular as the original hits.

 In this original hit by King, you can hear the instrumentation and simple bass line that was still prevalent in those late doo-wop era hits with which King was familiar.
 The strings thicken King’s heaviness, as he moans recalling those dark days of betrayal and deception, and so pleading, don’t play that song.
 The bass line continues in the same chord progression of 1-6-4-5 (tonic, sixth, fourth, fifth), the most common progression for love songs.
-In this way, the song doesn’t break new ground, but remains a mark of demonstrative sounds that showcased the pleading, yearning, and an uninhibited display of the hurting spirit that was the hallmark of the soul genre and exemplified by King:
+In this way, the song doesn’t break new ground, but remains a mark of demonstrative sounds that showcased the yearning and an uninhibited display of the hurting spirit that was the hallmark of the soul genre and exemplified by King:

 Thanks to Aretha’s virtuoso piano performance, unrivaled vocal prowess, and smart arranging, this 1970 cover of King’s 1962 original would ultimately spend five weeks at #1 on the R&B charts before ultimately being certified gold for selling more than a million copies.

-Th fact that few of us know the original was released in 1962 by the same man who sang Stand By Me makes us turn back to those initial set of questions.
+Th fact that few of us know about the original released in 1962 by the same man who sang Stand By Me makes us turn back to the initial set of questions that launched this post.
 The two songs, though similar in content, saw similar success on the Billboard charts in their respective eras.
 Yet the later version by Aretha is the more well-known.